eclipse-vertx/vertx-codegen/vertx-codegen-processor/README.md

 ## API generator

-A code generator is a class extending `io.vertx.codegen.Generator` loaded by a class implementing `io.vertx.codegen.GeneratorLoader` declared as a `META-INF/services/io.vertx.codegen.GeneratorLoader` JVM service.
+A code generator is a class extending `io.vertx.codegen.processor.Generator` loaded by a class implementing `io.vertx.codegen.processor.GeneratorLoader` declared as a `META-INF/services/io.vertx.codegen.processor.GeneratorLoader` JVM service.

 There can be as many generators as you like.